"I pray also for those who will believe in me through their message, that all of them may be one" (Jesus) John 17:20-21

 For the sake of Israel, my dear family, please go and do it with joy" This message shows one of the great strengths of Malcolm Hedding.
 As the unofficial leader of thousands of Christian Zionists, he is willing to challenge us all to contain our enthusiasm and passion within the constraints of the word of God.
 This word was a particular challenge to the author in his efforts to spread the Israel message through this web site and challenge the wrong teachings which are prevalent.
 Is wildolive furthering the Kingdom?
 Is your stance building up the Church?
 Or are we causing division?

-This message, and all the others from the Feasts, is available for 20 shekels from www.icej.org/resources.
+This message, and all the others from the Feasts, is available for 20 shekels from Resources at www.icej.org.

 Click the banner below to go to the site map and choose another page